 Were we happy or disappointed with 400?
 I think the bigger topic is we have 5,800.
 We have a snowballing effect now that on the go-live customers and we have more and more projects ongoing that are more complete than just finance and logistics, so it’s really a very, very good story for all of SAP.”

-Continue accelerating what?
-SAP even by ASUG’s inflated measure has 350 S/4HANA customers live (as of their survey in 2016, but SAP’s S/4HANA numbers are not growing fast enough for this number to be much larger than that 350 now).
-The first independent research on S/4HANA, which Brightwork Research & Analysis is publishing soon is showing that many of these live S/4HANA implementations don’t seem to make very much sense.
-There is just no way that what Ron Enslin says regarding “value stories now coming out consistently across all of the customer base” is true.
+SAP, even by ASUG’s inflated measure, has 350 S/4HANA customers live (as of their survey in 2016, but SAP’s S/4HANA numbers are not growing fast enough for this number to be much larger than that 350 now).
+The first independent research on S/4HANA, which Brightwork Research & Analysis is publishing soon, is showing that many of these live S/4HANA implementations don’t seem to make very much sense.
+There is just no way that what Ron Enslin says regarding “value stories now coming out consistently across all of the customer bases” is true.
 The opposite is true.
 S/4HANA was implemented by these companies far before it was ready to be implemented.
 Ron performs a trick here.
 First, he starts with an unsubstantiated claim, which is that values stories are coming out.
 Then moves to the proposal that you will continue to see something that was unsubstantiated.
 This is, to me, at least a marker of a person who is trying to trick the listener.
-And when I happen to know that there aren’t value stories coming out, then that puts the presenter in an even worse light.
+And when I happen to know that there aren’t value stories coming out, that puts the presenter in an even worse light.

-The discrepancy which is difficult to hide is that SAP, by the most optimistic measurement, that is by ASUG, has 6% of its customers for S/4HANA live.
+The discrepancy that is difficult to hide is that SAP, by the most optimistic measurement by ASUG, has 6% of its customers for S/4HANA live.
 It is also known that most of those customers paid little to nothing for S/4HANA.
-Some of these customers were coerced into purchasing S/4HANA in ways that I will be explaining in a future article.
+SAP coerced some of these customers into purchasing S/4HANA in ways that I will be explaining in a future article.
 As these clients have not implemented, they have not obtained the HANA database.

-HANA is where SAP wants to lead these companies to the costs as well as the restrictions rise as soon as they purchase HANA (which can be used to lock in accounts to a high degree, ensuring, even more, purchases after HANA is purchased).
+HANA is where SAP wants to lead these companies to the costs and the restrictions rise as soon as they purchase HANA (which can be used to lock in accounts to a high degree, ensuring, even more, purchases after HANA is purchased).

 The bottom line is that SAP is not getting much revenue from S/4HANA.
 And S/4HANA has been one of the most significant launches in the history of enterprise software.
 I cover S/4HANA’s readiness in the article How the Overall S/4HANA Suite is Not Yet Released.
 This article was written a little less than a year ago, but it is still valid.

-But What Ron Enslin demonstrates here is that whenever a person responds to weakness by stating, “the bigger topic is” that is a Kelly Ann Conway pivot.
-That means the speaker can’t provide an affirmative answer to the question, so simply pivots to something else, which is often irrelevant to the topic asked.
-If asked if a murder was committed, the answer can be “the bigger issue is the price of housing, it is outrageous!”
-But here Ron pivots to what is a misleading statement.
+But What Ron Enslin demonstrates here is that whenever a person responds to weakness by stating, “the bigger topic is,” a Kelly Ann Conway pivot.
+That means the speaker can’t provide an affirmative answer to the question, so pivots to something else, which is often irrelevant to the topic asked.
+If asked if a murder was committed, the answer can be, “the bigger issue is the price of housing.
+It is outrageous!”
+But here, Ron pivots to what is a misleading statement.
 SAP has 5,800 companies that own the license, with the vast majority using it as shelfware.